Infinite (band): 2023–present: Infinite Company and comeback

 On May 8, 2023, it was announced that the group would establish a new agency, Infinite Company, while preparing for activities as a full group.
 Woollim CEO and the group's founder Lee Jung-yeop transferred the trademark rights of Infinite to Sungkyu without any conditions or fee for his birthday.
 On July 7, it was announced that the group would have a comeback on July 31, with their seventh EP 13egin.
 On May 17, 2024 at midnight KST, Infinite released the schedule calendar with all the dates for the teasers they released for their digital single "Flower".
 According to the teaser chart, Infinite released the first set of concept photos on May 22, continuing until May 31.
 The group continued to release various teaser content until the single was released on June 9 at 6 PM KST.
 On their 14th anniversary, Infinite held a YouTube live.
 Their fan meeting was held from July 13 to 14.
 On October 8, Infinite announced their 15th anniversary concert tour “Limited Edition”.
 The tour started on December 6 in Seoul and will end on March 1, 2025 in Hong Kong.
 On December 8, Infinite announced a March 2025 comeback at the concert.
 On December 23, the group announced a new digital single, "Sad Loop", which was released on December 25.
 On February 10, they announced their eighth EP, Like Infinite, which was released on March 6 with lead single "Dangerous".
 Like Infinite had sold 184,540 copies in Korea making it the groups highest selling EP to date.

+On July 6, 2026, they announced the news of the fan meeting titled 'Infinite Gathering V' through their official social media, the fan meetings are scheduled to held in four cities, starting with Incheon Inspire Arena, Incheon on August 29-30, followed by Macau on September 5-6, Taipei on September 19-20, and Tokyo on September 22-23.